portsoc/hangman-in-branches/README.md

 Note that Visual Studio Code has a shortcut for this action:
 First select a set of lines.
 Then right-click and select "Refactor".
-Afterwards select "Extract to function in module scope".
+Afterward, select "Extract to function in module scope".

 Similarly, we have created the `lives`, `hitsAndMisses`, `create` and `feedback` functions.